 (This story was first told by Anabel y Marianela Medina.
 It was collected in the book The House Between Earth and Sky by Joseph Sobol.)

 Vocabulary: Anima: Blessed soul.
 Purgatory: Place where the blessed souls live.

-Now, Rosa had noticed, observed, that certain nights specially around Día de los Muertos, Día de las Animas, The Day of the blessed souls, around the first days of November or around Christmas or Holy Week; for 3 nights straight after the bells of the church had struck midnight, her dogs would go outside and start barking.
+Now, Rosa had noticed, observed, that certain nights especially around Día de Los Muertos, (Día de las Animas, The Day of the blessed souls, around the first days of November or around Christmas or Holy Week); for three nights straight after the bells of the church had struck midnight, her dogs would go outside and start barking.
 And she would go outside to see if somebody was trespassing into her property, but no, she never so anything.

 Well, this event happened the night before, so let's say today is when the story begins.
 So today is when Rosa goes to the priest and asks him what is going on, and do you know what the priest said:

 Priest: ¡Ay!
 Rosa, Rosa, váyase, váyase, ¡no pregunte esas cosas! ¡Olvídese de eso, váyase!

 But Rosa was determined not to forget about it.
 Instead, she remembered what her mother told her a long time ago.
 If she wanted to see what the dogs see late at night, all she had to do was to wipe off the dog's sleep, la lagaña, the eye boogers, and then rub it on her eyelids.
 So that's exactly what she did.

 So around 11 PM, she went outside her porch, she sat down on her rocking chair, she called her favorite dog Pepita, she wiped off the dog's sleep, la lagaña, the eye boogers, and then she rubbed on her eyelids, and she waited.

 After the bells of the church had struck midnight, her dogs began to bark.
 In the beginning, she did not see anything, but she heard a whisper, a murmur.